 - Antigua and Barbuda: Antiqua is the more populated island and part of the British Commonwealth.
 The capital St. John's has a nice port with lots of shops and restaurants.
 Visit the Shirley Heights Lookout with a nice view over the island and beaches.

 - Dominican Republic: The larger half of one of the biggest Caribean islands.
 With the beautiful coast of Cibao and the rugged cliffs of Los Haitises or the warm sea at Punta Cana in the east.

 - Puerto Rico: Puerto Rico is a larger Caribean island and a U.S. territory.
 You will find tropical rainforests, mountains, waterfalls and beautiful beaches.
 San Juan is the capital and the old San Juan has many colorful colonial buildings from the Spanish time.
 Also, visit the El Morro and La Fortaleza centuries-old fortresses.

 - Barbados: One of the eastern Caribbean islands, part of the British Commonwealth.
 The capital Bridgetown has nice colonial buildings, and around the island, you will find many nice beaches.

-- The Bahamas: Not even 70 meter (230 feet) from the Florida coast you will find the many islands of The Bahamas.
+- The Bahamas: Not even 70 Miles (113 km) from the Florida coast you will find the many islands of The Bahamas.
 From the busy Nassau to the beaches of Long Island or the ecotourist destination of Grand Bahama, there is a place for everyone.

 - St. Martin: The island that is cut in half in a Dutch and French side, Sint Maarten and Saint-Martin.
 A year-round destination with nice beaches that has a nice mix of French and Dutch culture.